 - We need modern, functional infrastructure for the U.S. to compete head-on with China, which seeks to be the world’s dominant economic superpower.

 In the weeks and months ahead, we will keep our eyes on the proposed infrastructure bill.
-Watch for more updates here, on the Ulteig Connections Blog, and for insightful conversations on the Ulteig Energy and Infrastructure Podcast, where we will invite experts within and outside of Ulteig to weigh in on the impact of future infrastructure spending in the years to come.
+Watch for more updates here, in the Knowledge Center, and for insightful conversations on the Ulteig Energy and Infrastructure Podcast, where we will invite experts within and outside of Ulteig to weigh in on the impact of future infrastructure spending in the years to come.

 Aaron Lauinger is Market Director for two of Ulteig’s Lifeline Sectors – Transportation and Water.
 Lauinger joined Ulteig 15 years ago and is the host of the Ulteig Energy and Infrastructure Podcast.